bennyboer/letter/layout/README.md

 ## Process

 Laying out a document is a complex task.
-To reduce its complexity, each element or node in a document structure will habe its own set of rules for laying out on a page, which is called a `LayoutRule`.
+To reduce its complexity, each element or node in a document structure will have its own set of rules for laying out on a page, which is called a `LayoutRule`.
 A `LayoutRule` is essentially a function that takes a `LayoutContext` and a node of the `Document` and returns a `LayoutResult`.
 The `LayoutContext` contains all the information and constraints needed to lay out the node, such as the current page, the current position, the available space, etc.
 Each `LayoutRule` will mutate that `LayoutContext` to reflect the changes made to the page.